magento-hackathon/Hackathon_MageMonitoring/README.md

 - Widgets that have a collapsed init state will not render their output until opened.
 Good for widgets that are resource heavy.
 - Widgets support generic configuration mechanism for user interaction.
 Frontend users can edit default collapseable state and display priority per widget now.
 - Widgets have generic callback mechanism for custom buttons
+- Added WatchDog interface, widgets can now provide true monitoring via cron.
+Aggregated report mails to avoid spam.

 Use case example:

 You want to monitor a sql query specific to a magento site:

-- Create new class in Model/Widget/Dashboard/Myquery.php thats extends from Widget_Abstract and implements Widget_Dashboard
+- Create new class in Model/Widget/System/Myquery.php thats extends from Widget_Abstract and implements Widget_System
 - Implement getOutput(), getName(), getVersion() see Dummy widgets for examples
 - Done. :)

-TODO:

-- Refresh icon should not display if widget is in collapsed state.
- The icon already gets a class 'widget-invis' added/removed when the collapsable gets toggled but does not work anymore with latest css changes.
-- Create some widgets for dashboard. =) A widget that displays certain edge checks would be nice.
- For example, shop had xx user registrations today, but only x placed an order.

 NICETOHAVE: